Rates are valid from January to December 2019

-Sleeping bag, with temperature-comfort rating of –10°C/-5F) Full or 3/4 length Therm-a-Rest sleeping pad.
+Sleeping bag, with a temperature-comfort rating of –10°C/-5F) Full or 3/4 length Therm-a-Rest sleeping pad.
 Air pillow (optional)

 Swimsuit (for hot springs) One set of casual city clothes that are dressier than your trek clothes (for the cities).
 Hiking sticks (optional but highly recommended).
 These are helpful, if not essential, to relieve the impact on your knees during long downhills.
-Some people use them on uphills as well; however, it is not recommended to make an habitual use out of them (it could compromise the natural balance of your legs and ankles).
-We recommend to practice with one, or two, before the trek/hike.
+Some people use them on uphills as well; however, it is not recommended to make a habitual use out of them (it could compromise the natural balance of your legs and ankles).
+We recommend practicing with one, or two, before the trek/hike.
 This is only a recommendation and not for everybody.

 - Wide mouth water bottles, 1-liter capacity.
-Bring two and make sure they are leak-proof, heavy duty plastic (preferably Nalgene brand).
+Bring two and make sure they are leak-proof, heavy-duty plastic (preferably Nalgene brand).
 Lightweight plastic bottles, such as Evian-type bottles and the kind used by bicyclists, aren’t recommended - they leak and break.

 - Ace bandage or brace if you’re prone to sore knees or ankles.
 Sunglasses (very important)

 - Spare pair of prescription glasses, prescription sunglasses, or contact lenses.
-(Attention contact lens wearers: Atacama is very dusty—plan to wear glasses some of the time)
+(Attention contact lens wearers: the Atacama is very dusty—plan to wear glasses some of the time)

 - Sunscreen of SPF 15 or higher.
-The sun in Atacama is much more intense than you probably imagine.
+The sun in the Atacama is much more intense than you probably imagine.